mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 #### HttpQueueLength metric

-This metric represents the average number of HTTP requests that had to sit on the queue before being fulfilled.
+This metric represents the average number of HTTP requests waiting in the queue before being processed.
 A high or increasing HTTP Queue length is a symptom of a plan under heavy load.

 #### SocketOutboundTimeWait explained